The big-picture benefits of regenerative agriculture are clear (and have been for some time):

 Without the financial and logistical support structure from these downstream AgriFood value chain partners and investors — and the right technology to embrace a holistic agroecology approach — the status quo will persist.

-DIAL Ventures, a venture studio operated out of Purdue University, creates novel solutions and advantaged startups with High Alpha Innovation to help AgriFood stakeholders make progress with their innovation efforts.
+DIAL Ventures, a venture studio operated out of Purdue University, creates novel solutions and advantaged startups with High Alpha Innovation through dedicated venture-building programs to help various AgriFood stakeholders make progress with their respective innovation efforts.

 With companies including Gripp, Oaken, Croft, Fieldist, and Make Hay already launched to address big ag-related problems affecting farmers, processors, retailers, and other industry stakeholders, DIAL and our team now aim to build a new business that tackles the barriers to regenerative agriculture application.